rodneyshupe/Cookbook/Recipes/Sauces/FetaMintDipWithYogurt.rst

 Directions
 ----------

-1. Place yogurt in fine-mesh strainer or cheesecloth-lined colander set over bowl.
-Cover with plastic wrap and refrigerate 8 to 24 hours; discard liquid in bowl.
+1. Place yogurt in fine-mesh strainer or cheesecloth-lined colander set over bowl, cover with plastic wrap, and refrigerate 8 to 24 hours.
+Discard liquid in bowl.
 2. Process all ingredients in food processor until smooth and creamy, about 30 seconds.
-Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavours are blended, at least 1 hour; serve cold with crudites.
+Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavours are blended, at least 1 hour, then serve cold with crudites.
 (Can be refrigerated in airtight container for up to 2 days.)